onqtam/headjack/src/digital_footprint.md

 the level of sophistication in email filtering (in gmail for example) should be matched by any social media.
 But the incentives of social media is to engage you - not help you be less engaged or more meaningfully engaged

 imagine being able to not see the same things multiple times when you open your feed multiple times and scroll a bit - having a "seen" list with URIs which you can later browse like the history in youtube - something like this should exist

+When you show your Attention (what algorithms, apps & settings you're using, & even your history) you get attention for it - in regards to the signaling

 ability to set priorities for notifications and build a "home dashboard" that takes those into account